 How to Stencil a Wall

-In this How-To-Stencil tutorial, we will demonstrate how to stencil on a wall using our Cornelius Wall Stencil and Tranquil Branches Wall Stencil.
-In this stenciling guide we will cover wall stenciling techniques, including how to stencil with a dry roller, how to prevent paint bleed and how to align repeating stencil patterns to stencil a whole wall or room.
+In this How-To-Stencil tutorial, we will show you how to stencil a wall using our Cornelius Wall Stencil and Tranquil Branches Wall Stencil.
+In this how-to stenciling project guide we will cover wall stenciling techniques, including how to stencil with a dry roller, how to prevent paint bleed, how to clean and wall stencil template and how to align repeating stencil patterns to stencil a whole wall or room.

 - A wall stencil